orchestructure/presentations/README.md

 ### Remote Presentations

 If you live elsewhere or simply can't make it to a future Orchestructure meetup, let us know.
 We allow a few remote presentations every year and will work with you to get everything setup!

+### Interested in Sponsoring?

+We're always on the lookout for exciting organizations to help keep Orchestructure as strong as possible.
+Consider donating or becoming a [sponsor](https://github.com/orchestructure/sponsors) to help perpetuate your brand and get more in touch with our community!